run2bizdocs/docs-1/en/docs/citsmart-esp-8/1-get-started/installation-and-upgrade/prepare-environment.md

     Solr 6.4.2: http://files.citsmart.com/solr-6.4.2.zip
     Configurations to the knowledge base: http://files.citsmart.com/base_conhecimento_configs.zip

-Download of assets files to CItsmart
+Download of assets files to CITSmart

     http://files.citsmart.com/assets.tar.gz

-# Package Configuration
+Package Configuration

 !!! warning
     We'll use the directory /opt to install all packages to CITSmart Enterprise.GNU/Linux with minimum installation should be configured in the 4 machines.